Continued from

 “And I’m supposed to pay for that too?”
 I complain.

-Nagib tells me that he sells art treasures taken from old tombs to well-heeled collectors from all over the world.
+Najib tells me that he sells art treasures taken from old graves to well-heeled collectors from all over the world.

 In turn, I wonder how the barman could have had the idea of seeing me as an antique collector.
 These guys usually wear fine fabrics and silk ties, while I walk around in a T-shirt, washed-out jeans and worn-out sandals.
 I can only think of one answer: Ahmed listened to the conversation between Jochen and me last night and drew completely wrong conclusions from it.

-“He is very, very old,” I hear Nagib’s voice in my ear.
+“He is very, very old,” I hear Najib’s voice in my ear.
 “Very few people have ever seen him.”

-I look at Nagib from the side.
+I look at Najib from the side.
 His gaze is directed into the distance again.

 “You’re interested in what the Great Pyramid is all about, aren’t you?”